 Though background artists (also known as environment artists) are not always recognized, they play an essential role in the animation process.
 Their job is exactly how it sounds — they design the scenery and background that the animation happens around or on top of.
 They determine which backgrounds need to be drawn, create detailed backgrounds, and collaborate with other animators to make sure things line up appropriately.
 Consequently, it is also essential for background artists to have a design eye and keen attention to detail.

 Background designers have keen attention to detail and knowledge of environments, as well as good drawing skills.
-Experience with architecture and animation is also needed in this role.
+Relevant experience with architecture and animation is also required for this position.
 The median salary for this role is $98,800 USD a year.

 Character designers focus on the spotlight of animations — the characters!
-They often research anatomy, fashion styles, bodily movements, and more character assets to create realistic animation.
+They often research anatomy, fashion styles, bodily movements, and other relevant experience with character animation and more character assets to create realistic animation.
 Character designs also vary based on medium — for example, the 3D character modeling technique is very different from claymation character development.

 A character designer especially needs an active imagination along with an ability to think outside the box.